radius-project/docs/docs/content/operations/managing-envs/workspaces/_index.md

     ```sh
     rad env init kubernetes -i
     ```
-    After creating an environment, Radius writes the environment configuration details to your local configuration file `/.rad/config.yaml`
+    After creating an environment, Radius writes the environment configuration details to your local configuration file (`~/.rad/config.yaml` on Linux and macOS, `%USERPROFILE%\.rad\config.yaml` on Windows).

 1. Verify that your config.yaml contains your workspace configuration.
 It should look like below